BUTCHERY DEMONSTRATION WITH Andrea “Guido” Falaschi from Macelleria Falaschi

 Sign-up and approval is required to attend a workshop.
 Due to the limited occupancy of each class, Maialata staff maintains the ability to arrange classes as they see fit, with the goal of evenly distributing groups, keeping reservations together, and to not overwhelm the class facilitators.

-All ticketed guests will receive an email the week prior to Maialata 2020 at which time they will sign up for their 1st, 2nd, and 3rd choice of class, and will be assigned based on availability.
+All ticketed guests will receive an email the week prior to Maialata at which time they will sign up for their 1st, 2nd, and 3rd choice of class, and will be assigned based on availability.
+Our goal is for you to have fun, but not everyone can be crammed into one the same class.
+We are grateful that you understand.